-• Key donors (USAID, FCDO) dedicate large part of their funding to food assistance and nutrition, being the most critical lifesaving sectors in the country with health.
+Key donors (USAID, FCDO) dedicate large part of their funding to food assistance and nutrition, being the most critical lifesaving sectors in the country with health.

 - The South Sudan crisis is underfunded, with deteriorating food security and nutrition situation.
-The 2022 HRP is 32% funded only as of August 2022. - Late and low funding (-20% compared to 2021), led to cutting 1.7 million beneficiaries from General Food Distribution (GFD).
-IPC 2, 3 and partly 4 areas were not covered since May 2022.
-However, WFP is changing its plan to cover again a total of 6.1 million people in country. - The Food, Security and Livelihoods (FSL) cluster is also only 32% funded (USD 441 million gap out of USD 650 million required). - Pursue coordination efforts with WFP and FSL actors to increase cash modality wherever feasible and reinforce coordination with development donors to scale-up long-term investments on agriculture, basic services, and infrastructures. - Monitor malnutrition closely. - Activate collective diplomatic advocacy towards the Government of South Sudan to enforce law and reduce violence.
+The 2022 HRP is 54% funded only as of October 2022. - The Food, Security and Livelihoods (FSL) cluster is also underfunded but better funded than other sectors. - Pursue coordination efforts with WFP and FSL actors to increase cash modality wherever feasible and reinforce coordination with development donors to scale-up long-term investments on agriculture, basic services, and infrastructures. - Monitor malnutrition closely (21% SAM number increase in 2022 compared to 2021). - Activate collective diplomatic advocacy towards the Government of South Sudan to enforce law and reduce violence.